Dev-Ayush/E-Commerce_Website/README.md

 # E-Commerce_Website
-A Basic Website made on Core PHP
+A Basic e-commerce Website which runs on Core PHP.